F4uzan/dynbw/README.md

 	sync where_to_save

-Following the 'dynbw' example above, the command below will save the 'dynbw' folder to 'synced' and thus it'll be vieweable in 'synced/dynbw':
+Following the 'dynbw' example above, the command below will save the 'dynbw' folder to 'synced' and thus it'll be viewable in 'synced/dynbw':

 	sync synced